CDC extends eviction moratorium a month, says it's last time

-WASHINGTON (AP) — The Biden administration has extended the nationwide ban on evictions for a month to help tenants who are unable to make rent payments during the coronavirus pandemic, but it said this is expected to be the last time it does so.
+WASHINGTON (AP) — The Biden administration on Thursday extended the nationwide ban on evictions for a month to help millions of tenants unable to make rent payments during the coronavirus pandemic but said this is expected to be the last time it does so.

 The White House had acknowledged Wednesday that the emergency pandemic protection, which had been extended before, would have to end at some point.
 The trick is devising the right sort of off-ramp to make the transition without massive social upheaval.